 - Travel Time: 12 – 14 hours

-Now this is probably one of the most common itineraries followed for Ladakh trip and perfect for anyone visiting Ladakh for the first time.
-However not everyone can follow it to the last detail.
+Now, this is probably one of the most common itineraries followed for the Ladakh trip and perfect for anyone visiting Ladakh for the first time.
+However, not everyone can follow it to the last detail.
 You can modify the travel plan above per your convenience but do keep the following points in mind.

 While Manali to Leh can be covered in 2 days as well, you really should give this road 3 days to enjoy it at its fullest.
-Click HERE to read about this route in detail.
+Take a look at Manali Leh Highway Route Guide for more complete details on this part of the trip.

 Srinagar Leh highway must be covered in a minimum of 2 days.
-This is not at all a 1 day journey.
-Click HERE to read about this route in detail.
+This is not at all a 1-day journey.
+Please take a look at Srinagar to Leh Highway Route Guide to read about this route in detail.

-You really need to consider and prepare yourself for AMS which will hit you sooner or later if this is your first trip to a high altitude place.
-Click HERE to read about dealing with AMS.
+You really need to consider and prepare yourself for AMS which will hit you sooner or later if this is your first trip to a high-altitude place.
+Please read How to Handle Acute Mountain Sickness in Ladakh to know what the symptoms are and how can they be avoided.

 Itinerary for Nubra Valley

-Accommodation at Nubra is available at almost every village here, either in the form of a hotel / guest house or paying guest.
+Accommodation at Nubra is available at almost every village here, either in the form of a hotel/guest house or paying guests.
 Diskit has the highest number of hotels so you may want to stay there for the night.

 Itinerary for Pangong Tso